 Developing the PCA requires investigating the existing facility.
 This includes review of the capital renewal maintenance list as well as minor demolition for inspections.

 The PCA also includes identification of work coordination opportunities that may benefit the university long term.
-The office of the executive vice president for Administrative Services will be consulted to provide guidance.
+The office of the Executive Vice President for Administration will be consulted to provide guidance.

 The PCA is expressed as an “order of magnitude” range and is based on anticipated costs at the time the project is planned.